Vadimkkaa/Labs/LABS-ASSEMBLER/TO COMPILE/README.md

 Using:

+P.S In my labs I get an .exe file, if you need a .com file look below but keep in mind that my labs won't work without some refactoring)

 tasm lab_name.asm -> tlink lab_name.obj -> lab_name.exe

-P.S. this example is represented for making .exe files, if you need a .com file follow this order:
+P.P.S. this example is represented for making .exe files, if you need a .com file follow this order:

 tasm lab_name.asm -> tlink /t lab_name.obj -> lab_name.com